-If all goes well, virtually all restrictions will come to an end by 21st June, and the big work from home experiment will come to an end.
+If all goes well, virtually all restrictions will come to an end by the 21st of June, and the big work-from-home experiment will come to an end.
 Although many people will continue to work from home, most will return to the office or workforce in some capacity.
 It may come as quite a shock.

 While some people are counting down the days to freedom, others will be looking at the return with trepidation.
 We have become quite reclusive during the lockdowns and the social skills we used to take for granted can quickly become rusty.

 Kelly Feehan, services director at the wellbeing charity CABA, says, “Returning to the workplace after such a long period of time working from home will be tough for the majority of us.
 But for the people who started a new job during lockdown, and the working from home period that followed, it’s bound to be an even more daunting experience.”

 In many ways, it will be like going through that awkward first day all over again.
 The only consolation is that everyone will be in the same boat.

 Feehan says, “It’s hard to get a true sense of an organisation’s workplace culture when you’re working remotely, so you’ll want to spend some time reading the room and observing the different dynamics between your team members.”